To Save or to Invest?

 Lesson Overview

 Time to cash in your chips!
-In this lesson, students will discuss various ways of managing money.
-This lesson features a video of the differences between savings and investing.
-Students will learn and practice vocabulary and idioms relating to the topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore various ways of managing money.
+The lesson features a video explaining the differences between savings and investing.
+Students will learn and practice relevant vocabulary and idioms related to the topic.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a practical and interactive learning experience.

 Lesson Objectives